MicrosoftDocs/Viva/Viva/glint/setup/set-up-user-roles.md

 # Set up Viva Glint User Roles

-Admins can assign multiple roles with specific permissions - access to different segments of data and filters - in **User Roles**.
+Admins assign multiple roles with specific permissions - access to different segments of data reporting and filters - in **User Roles**.

 :::image type="content" source="../../media/glint/setup/user-roles-access.png" alt-text="Screenshot that shows how to access User Roles from the admin dashboard.":::